open-aac/openaac.org/knaac-awards/2024/index.md

       <img src="/images/2024/unity.jpeg" class='img' alt='' />
       </a>
       <span class='sub'>
-        The Unity® language system is the most established AAC language system in the industry.
-It's used by tens of thousands of people using AAC and has been translated into more than a dozen languages.
-It's also the foundation of the LAMP Words for Life® and CoreScanner™ language systems.
-        The Unity language system is flexible and helps communicators of all skill levels learn quickly and build language skills for maximum independence.
-Individuals start with early first words and grow to sophisticated adult communication.
+        Unity® is the most established AAC language system in the industry.
+It's used by tens of thousands of individuals with apraxia, cerebral palsy, autism, Down syndrome, Rett syndrome, and other diagnoses that involve receptive or expressive language deficits.
+It's also the foundation of LAMP Words for Life® and CoreScanner™ vocabularies.
+Known for its multi-meaning symbols and consistent motor plans, Unity helps communicators of all ages, skill levels, and access methods learn quickly and build language skills for maximum independence.
+Bilingual options available.
       </span>
     </div>
     <div class='nominee'>